 Let’s read this Bible verse about the storms of life together…

-And there will be shelter to give shade from the heat by day, and refuge and protection from the storm and rain.
+It will be a shelter and shade from the heat of the day, and a refuge and hiding place from the storm and rain.

 And we know that all things work together for good to those who love God, to those who are the called according to His purpose.

 God is our Hiding Place and Shelter from the Storm

 Every year there’s at least one tornado that destroys a neighboring city.
 In the aftermath of the storm, the only thing in a house left standing is usually the bathtub.